Summer Session Housing

 - Check out by 12pm Noon to avoid late check-out fees

-- Upon checkout, visit the area Conference Desk to return keys
+- Upon checkout, visit the area Conference Desk to return room access/dining card

 Washers, dryers, and detergent dispensers are available in each residence hall/suite complex and are card-operated.
 Laundry rates subject to change.
 All Student Housing washers and dryers are operated with a debit or credit card issued by VISA, Master Card, American Express, and Discover Card.
 Guests should report malfunctions to the vendor; their number is posted in the laundry rooms.